 Laura Sanders (5) writes how “The microbiome churns out the mood-influencing neurotransmitters serotonin, norepinephrine and dopamine.
 Bacteria can also change how the central nervous system uses these chemicals.”
 Most people who take anti-depressants know the importance of these neurotransmitters on their mental health, as anti-depressants trigger similar changes.

 For folks with chronic gastrointestinal conditions, sometimes they are offered a fecal transplant.
 Studies have shown this whole new party of microbes can almost transport ‘mental disorders’ to their new hosts if the donor has this particular mix of bacteria.
-Most of us cultivate these populations of bacteria in our early years, but antibiotics can affect them, as well as diet and medication (obviously antibiotics are super essential at times).
+Most of us cultivate these populations of bacteria in our early years, but antibiotics can affect them, (obviously antibiotics are super essential at times), as well as diet and medication.

 In trying to get myself well, I got addicted to coconut yogurt and fermented foods in an attempt to support my mental health and take probiotics.
 I know from my intense lifestyle that involves lots of stress, touring and unpredictable meals that the least I can do is keep the healthy populations of bacteria alive and kicking the best I can.
 This one study here (6) references the benefits of probiotics.
 Another shameles plug – my coop is offering an introduction to fermentation course this March.
 No one is turned away for lack of funds.